Durban, Gers

 Durban (/fr/) (Durban in Gascon) is a commune in the Gers department in southwestern France in the Occitanie Region.
 Historically and culturally, the town is in the country of Astarac, a territory in the very hilly south of Gers, with clay soil, which runs along the Plateau de Lannemezan.

 Exposed to an altered oceanic climate, it is drained by the Sousson, the Cédon and various other small rivers.
-The town has a remarkable natural heritage made up of three natural areas of ecological, faunal and floristic interest.
+The town has a notable natural heritage made up of three natural areas of ecological, faunal and floristic interest.

-Durban is a rural commune with 138 inhabitants en 2019, after experiencing a population peak of 531 inhabitants in 1831.
+Durban is a rural commune with 138 inhabitants in 2019, after experiencing a population peak of 531 inhabitants in 1831.
 It is located near Auch.
 Its inhabitants are called Durbannais or Durbannaises.

 Buildings and monuments

 The Moat and ruins of the chateau of the Counts of Astarac.
 The remains include a 14 m long room, in which are four open arches, two of which are in good condition, all located behind a curtain wall 2 m thick.
 The very short west curtain wall was dominated by a dungeon of which only the base remains.
 Centerpiece of the county possessions of Astarac, the fortress is mentioned in 1244, with Castelnau-Barbarens, Lasseube-Propre, Moncassin and Simorre, in the tribute paid by Count Centulle II and his mother Segnis de Lomagne to the Count of Toulouse for the entire county.

 The Castle of Marteret.
 The manor house visible on the Cassini map is now only a quadrangular building partly ruined to the west.
 Private property, cannot be visited.